cneralich/private-terraform-enterprise/examples/bootstrap-google/README.md

 This Module preps your GCP Project for an installation of Terraform Enterprise.
-This Module will create a VPC, Subnet, GCS Bucket, Postrgres Database, Firewalls, and SSL Certificate.
+This Module will create a VPC, Subnet, GCS Bucket, Postgres Database, Firewalls, and SSL Certificate.

 ## Pre-requisites